 Further south, you have Florence straight down and Pisa towards the coast.
 The wine region around Pisa is called the “Colline Pisane.”
 Florence is one of the famed “Citta d’Arte” (Art cities), referring to its enormous amount of Renaissance architecture, painting, and sculpture.
 This is where the famous region of Chianti begins.
 Chianti is quite a large wine-producing area, with many subregions.
 Chianti Classico DOCG, the most prestigious of all the subregions, runs from Florence southwards towards lovely Siena.
 Badia a Coltibuono is an excellent Chianti Classico producer.
 Chianti Rufina DOCG, the 2nd best sub-region, runs slightly northeastwards from Florence and is very picturesque.
 Classic red Chianti wine is made both with Sangiovese and even some white Trebbiano or Malvasia.

 Brunello di Montalcino

 Finally, other wines of note in Tuscany include Vernaccia di San Gimignano, made in the outskirts of the gorgeous town of San Gimignano.
-To conclude, Tuscany is extremely varied in landscapes and wine styles and boasts some of the most well-known and superb wines made in Italy today.
+To conclude, Tuscany is exceptionally varied in landscapes and wine styles and boasts some of the most well-known and superb wines made in Italy today.